Time Series Classification by Class-Specific Mahalanobis Distance Measures: Introduction

 Time series are sequences of values measured over time.
 Examples include financial data, such as stock prices, or medical data, such as blood sugar levels.
 Classifying time series is an important class of problems which is applicable to music classification~\citep{springerlink:10.1007/s11634-007-0016-x}, medical diagnostic~\citep{Sternickel2002109} or bioinformatics~\citep{Legrand2008215}.

 Nearest Neighbor (NN) methods classify time series efficiently and accurately~\citep{1454226}.
-The 1-NN method is especially simple: we merely have to find the nearest labeled instance.
+In the 1-NN method, we let the unclassified instance be in the same class as its nearest classified neighbor.

-We need to specify a distance: the Euclidean and Dynamic Time Warping~\citep{1163055} distances are popular choices.
-However, we can also learn a distance based on some training data~\citep{yang2006distance,weinberger2009distance}.
-Given the training data set made of classes of time series instances, we can either learn a single (global) distance function, or learn one distance function per class~\citep{csatari2010,paredes2000class,1221358}.
-That is, to compute the distance between a test element and an instance of class~$j$, we use a distance function specific to class~$j$.
+We need to specify a distance measure: the Euclidean and Dynamic Time Warping~\citep{1163055} distances are popular choices.
+However, we can also learn a distance measure based on some training data~\citep{yang2006distance,weinberger2009distance}.
+Given the training data set made of classes of time series instances, we can either learn a single (global) distance measure, or learn one distance measure per class~\citep{csatari2010,paredes2000class,1221358}.
+That is, to compute the distance between a test element and an instance of class~$j$, we use a distance measure specific to class~$j$.